 Probably the largest segment of the medical labor force in Arkansas consists of the 37,330 Healthcare Support professionals who are currently employed in the state.
 With an annual median salary of $26,430, these entry-level workers bring in a solid salary for occupations which don’t demand a four-year college education.

-The following table features ten in-demand support occupations in Arkansas, their education requirements, employment outlooks for the state, and median annual salaries.
-To read more about any of the highlighted jobs shown, you can click the title and read more about how you can get started in that occupation.
+The following table features ten in-demand support occupations in Arkansas, their employment outlooks for the state, and median annual salaries.

 Though it may be possible to begin working in some roles without completing a professional training program, the majority of facilities in the state prefer to hire individuals with some training.
 Therefore, it’s highly recommended that anybody who is interested in a career in healthcare complete a professional, formal training course.